SnpM/scraipe/docs/get_started/basic_workflow.md

 ## Conclusion

 We created a basic workflow to orchestrate web scraping and text stats extraction.
-Next up, check out [more scrapers and analyzers](../api/extended/index.md) or learn how to [create custom components](../advanced_usage/custom_components.md) for your project's specific needs.
+Next up, check out [bundled scrapers and analyzers](./built_in_components.md) or learn how to [create custom components](../advanced_usage/custom_components.md) for your project's specific needs.